topquark22/eeprom-programmer/wiring.md

 ## EEPROM connection

-Use two sockets: a 24-pin socket for programming the AT28C16, and a 28-pin socket for the AT28C64 and AT28C256.
+Install two sockets: a 24-pin socket for programming the AT28C16, and a 28-pin socket for the AT28C64 and AT28C256.

 Only program one EEPROM at a time.